Are you a partner in a project with KDL? This set of Frequently Asked Questions might be useful to improve our collaboration.

-If agreed in advance, KDL also contribute extensively to Data Management Plans or equivalent technical documentation required by the relevant funding scheme.
+If agreed in advance, KDL also contributes extensively to data management plans or equivalent technical documentation required by the relevant funding scheme.

 Why can't we contact KDL team members to propose projects directly?

 New project ideas appear from a range of different sources, including one to one relationships developed between KDL team members and colleagues at King's College London and beyond.
 If you think someone in KDL might be particularly interested in your project idea feel free to drop them a line.
 The team is very busy, though, and managing our workload can be difficult.
 For that reason all project ideas, whether received via email or our contact us web form, are discussed at our weekly project planning meeting.
 This is the most important meeting the lab holds.
-We think through each project as a team, and work out how it aligns to our yearly goals, workflow, funding strategy, as well as the personal interests of team members.
-In most cases it's easiest to send us an email (email@example.com) or use the web form and open your idea to the whole team - that way everyone gets a chance to think about whether they'd like to be involved in it.
+We think through each project as a team, and work out how it aligns to our yearly goals, workflow, funding strategy, as well as the personal and technical interests of team members.
+In most cases it's easiest to send us an email (firstname.lastname@example.org) or use the web form and open your idea to the whole team - that way everyone gets a chance to consider it.

 Could you work from my existing datasets and material?

-In principle we can but we would need to assess based on data formats.
+In principle we can but we would need to assess it.
 It would be extremely useful if you could prepare an inventory of your content and documentation about your datasets (e.g. columns in a spreadsheet, notational conventions) and the size and format of your data (e.g. JPG, CSV, XML, ...).
 We can start working from representative samples while the full dataset is being collected.
-However late changes in the structure or format of your data and delays in the delivery can disrupt the development schedule.
+However late changes in the structure or format of your data and delays in its delivery can disrupt the development schedule.

 Do you have any tips on data collection?